-Intangible assets are amortised over their expected useful lives in a manner consistent with the consumption of economic or service delivery benefits.
+Intangible assets are amortised over their expected useful economic or service delivery benefits.

 Useful lives of intangible assets

 Useful lives reflect the total life of an asset and not the remaining life of an asset.
 The range of useful lives are shown in the table below: